rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/FeatureWishlist.md

 ### Icon selection:
 - Create a component for selecting icon files from the list of all icons.
-    1. Add methods to the Icon module for getting all icon file names that meet a set of criteria.
+    1. Add functions to the Icon module for getting all icon file names that meet a set of criteria.
     2. Create a list component for browsing through the resulting list and selecting icons.
     3. Replace the existing icon selection components with the new component.
 - Add UI controls for selecting icon themes.